fineanmol/plant-tree/README.md

-🎄 Updated on Tue, 02 Sep 2025 19:20:45 GMT
+🌴 Updated on Tue, 02 Sep 2025 20:21:02 GMT

-> "Code is like humor.
-When you have to explain it, it's bad."
+> "Perfection is achieved when there is nothing left to take away."